Base Institution - The Cancer Consortium institution employing PATS user.

 - Lymphoid Leukemia - Unknown Sites

 Ethnicity - Subject's ethnicity: Select "Hispanic/Latino" or "Not Hispanic or Latino".
 Hispanic or Latino is defined as: a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
 The term, "Spanish origin," can be used in addition to "Hispanic or Latino."
 See also OMB Standards for Federal Race and Ethnicity Data.

 Intervention - May include drugs, procedures, devices, diet, or behavioral strategies such as exercise and counseling.

-NCI Summary 3 - The National Cancer Institute has determined that a fundamental set of information referred to as the Standard Cancer Center Information summaries should be included in all competing and noncompeting continuation Cancer Center Support Grant applications.
-Information on NCI Summary 3 (includes a table of ICD9 codes applicable to each Disease Site).
+NCI Table 3 - The National Cancer Institute has determined that a fundamental set of information (referred to as the Standard Cancer Center Information summaries) should be included in all competing and noncompeting continuation Cancer Center Support Grant applications.
+More information regarding Table 3 can be found here (includes a table of ICD9 codes applicable to each Disease Site).